 (And what to do if they aren't!)

-A quick way to tell if your forklifts are operating within CARB code (or if they're not) is to use a CARB Calculator.
+A quick way to tell if your forklifts are operating within CARB code (or if they're not) is to use an emissions calculator.
+ARB has resources for these on their website.

-If your emissions results indicate that you're not up to CARB Code (or are in danger of failing compliance), call us for help!
+If you find your forklifts' emissions results show you're not up to CARB Code (or are in danger of failing compliance), call us for help!

 Most of the time returning a forklift to CARB compliance is easy, with some light maintenance.
 Emissions Diagnostics are part of our Major Interval Service and Fleet Maintenance Service.